tc39/proposal-object-pick-or-omit/README.md

         ({a : 1, b : 2, c : 3}).{a, d = 2}; // => {a : 1, d : 2}
         ```

-    Nevertheless, it is just a simple vision, and feel free to discuss.
+    Nevertheless, it is just a simple vision, and feel free to discuss it.

 ### FAQ

 1. When it comes to the prototype chain of an object, should the method pick or omit it?
 (The answer may change)

     A: The implementation of [`_.pick`](https://lodash.com/docs/4.17.15#pick) and [`_.omit`](https://lodash.com/docs/4.17.15#omit) by Lodash has taken care about the chain.
-To keep the rule, we can pick off properties of prototype, but can't omit them:
+To keep the rule, we can pick off properties of the prototype, but can't omit them:

     ```js
     Object.pick({a : 1}, ['toString']); // => {toString: f}
     Object.omit({a : 1}, ['toString']).toString; // => ƒ toString() { [native code] }
     ```

-    The same rule applies to `__proto__` event if it has been [deprecated](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/proto), because the proposal should be pure enough to not specify a special logic to eliminate deprecated properties:
+    The same rule applies to `__proto__` event if it has been [deprecated](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/proto) because the proposal should be pure enough to not specify a special logic to eliminate deprecated properties:

     ```js
     Object.pick({}, ['__proto__']); // => {__proto__: {...}}